rogerpadilla/nukak/README.md

   );
 ```

+## <a name="frontend"></a>:globe_with_meridians: Consume REST APIs from Frontend

+uql provides a browser plugin to consume the REST APIs.

-3. Install browser plugin in your frontend project `npm install uql-browser --save` or `yarn add uql-browser`
+1. Install browser plugin in your frontend project `npm install uql-browser --save` or `yarn add uql-browser`
-4. Initialize uql in your frontend code
+2. Initialize uql in your frontend code

 ```typescript
 import { GenericClientRepository, initUql } from 'uql-browser';